corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 This function is called upon start-up and should define how a query will operate in it with the following steps:

-* To create a vault named query with a given name, in this case it is `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
+* To create a vault-named query with a given name, in this case it is `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
 * To define how a query's `WHERE` clause will work, call `whereJson()`.
   {{< note >}}
   Always start with the actual `WHERE` statement and then write the rest of the clause.
-Fields need to be prefixed with the `visible_states. qualifier`.
+Fields need to be prefixed with the `visible_states.` qualifier.
 Since `visible_states.custom_representation` is a JSON column, we can use some JSON specific  operations, more info here.
   * Parameters can be used in the query in a :parameter format.
 In this example, use a parameter called :testField which can be set when executing this query.
 This works similarly to popular Java SQL libraries such as Hibernate.
   {{< /note >}}
 * To finalize query creation and to store the created query in the registry to be executed later, call `register()`.
 This call needs to be the last step when defining a query.